-Records are to be submitted to and held by our compliance vendor, Viewpoint Screening.
-Go to https://Viewpointscreening.com/sc to place an order.
-All new students must complete clinical requirements by the designated deadline below within the first semester of enrollment.
+Records are to be submitted to and held by our compliance vendor.
+All new students must complete clinical requirements by the designated deadline below within the first semester of enrollment\.
 Please complete requirements by the designed deadline to ensure continued enrollment.

 Admit Term Purchase Account on or After Due Date

 Spring November 15 th April 1 st

 Spring (MEPN Students) November 15 th January 5 th

 Summer April 15 th August 1st

-Fall August 15 th November 1 st
+Fall August 15 th November 1st

-Any students who will complete a clinical course the first semester of enrollment must complete the clinical requirements by the first day of classes.
+\Any students who will complete a clinical course the first semester of enrollment must complete the clinical requirements by the first day of classes.

-For detailed instructions, visit Viewpoint Screening - How to Get Started in the appropriate Blackboard virtual community, Viewpoint Screening.
+For detailed instructions, visit Viewpoint or Exxat or Exxat Screening - How to Get Started in the appropriate Blackboard virtual community, Viewpoint or Exxat Screening.
 During order placement, you will be asked for personal identifying information needed for security or compliance purposes.
 Supplying accurate and comprehensive information is important to the completion of your order.
 Use your USC email address and USC ID when placing your order.
-For issues with package ordering, documentation submissions, etc., please contact Viewpoint Screening using the Click to Chat feature, email info@viewpointscreening.com or call 888.974.8111.